Rara Lake Trek - 14 Days

 • Accommodation in tea houses or provided tents during the trek as mentioned in the trek type.

-• Hotel Accomodation in Kathmandu and Nepaljung on B/B Basis,
+• Hotel Accommodation in Kathmandu and Nepaljung on B/B Basis,

 • Highly experienced Government licensed guide and necessary porters during the trek.